weaknespase/hhtsd/lib-hook-async/readme.md

 ## Built-in hooks

 ### onHookModuleChanged(path)
-Built-in hook, run in event-listener mode whenever a file with hooks were loaded or reloaded due to change.
+Built-in hook, run in event-listener mode whenever a file with hooks was loaded or reloaded due to change.
 * `path` &lt;string&gt; — path to the file that was loaded

 # Planned features